How to become a tax preparer

 Depending on the type of certification, some tax preparers can also represent their clients in front of the IRS in tax court if needed.

-If you’re exploring how to become a tax professional, you should know all tax preparers must have a Preparer Tax Identification Number (PTIN), which requires a suitability check along with a registration fee.
+If you’re exploring how to become a tax preparer, you should know all tax preparers must have a Preparer Tax Identification Number (PTIN), which requires a suitability check along with a registration fee.

-Certified Public Accountant (CPA) –This is likely the most well-known type of certified tax preparer.
+- Certified Public Accountant (CPA) –This is likely the most well-known type of certified tax preparer.
 CPAs are licensed at the state level and are required to pass the Uniform CPA Examination.
-Generally, you have to complete studies in accounting at a college or university, which may include a tax prep class or other courses to learn about preparing taxes, auditing or even financial planning.
+Generally, you must complete studies in accounting at a college or university, which may include tax prep classes or other courses to learn about preparing taxes, auditing, or even financial planning and basic tax law.

-Here’s a sampling of what the course covers: filing requirements, self-employment income, qualifying dependents, interest and dividend income, and more.
+Here’s a sampling of what the tax prep classes cover: filing requirements, self-employment income, qualifying dependents, interest and dividend income, tax regulations, and more.
 Beyond crunching the numbers, helping people with their taxes can be meaningful and make an impact far greater than any refund amount.
+Learn more about our Income Tax Course and check out our Tax Knowledge Assessment to gauge your tax know how.

-Find out more about our Income Tax Course and jobs available at H&R Block.
+Find out more about our Income Tax Course, jobs available at H&R Block and H&R Block careers.

 Get started today!